 NOTE: We will be holding two consecutive weeks of clinics at Cheyenne River (CR 1 & CR 2) with a day off between clinics.
 Please note dates and details carefully and specify CR 1 or CR 2 in communications.

 This is a standard full-team RAVS medical and surgical field teaching clinic.
 Volunteers of all types are encouraged to apply.
 No prior field experience required.

-Veterinary student volunteers will be required to participate in both weeks of the Cheyenne River, SD clinics.
+Veterinary and technician student volunteers will be required to participate in both weeks of the Cheyenne River, SD clinics.
 Professional volunteers are encouraged to participate in both weeks if at all possible.
-Volunteers participating in both weeks of clinics will be responsible for their own accommodations July 19 & 20.
-You will be on your own from the time clinics end on the 19th until the appointed meeting time on July 21.
+Volunteers participating in both weeks of clinics will be responsible for their own accommodations June 5 & 6.
+You will be on your own from the time the clinic ends on June 5 until the appointed meeting time on June 7.

-July 26 will be the last working day of the trip.
-Volunteers will return to Bismarck or may head out to other departure locations as needed late the evening of the 26th .
-You may book your flight out anytime July 27.
+June 12 will be the last working day of the trip.
+Departure time will be dependent on case load and community needs, but we can expect to leave the community early evening on the 12th.
+You may book your flight out anytime June 13.
 Please do not book flights earlier than this.
 We expect volunteers to participate for the duration of the clinic.
-You will be responsible for arranging your own accommodations prior to and after the pick-up and drop-off times.
+You will be responsible for arranging your own accommodations prior to and after the arrival and departure times.

 You will be part of a team of volunteers working on the Cheyenne River Sioux Reservation in South Dakota.
 We will be providing five days of small animal spay/neuter and wellness services in various communities on the reservation. (www.sioux.org)

 STUDENT FUNDRAISING COMMITMENT: